bcharlier/HMMA238/README.md

 ### Project (60% of the final grade)

-**Warning:** the precise details of the projects might evolve before the allocation phase
+**Warning:** the precise details of the projects might evolve before the allocation phase, and a precise grid will be given in the project section.

 **Warning:** the project repository must show a balanced contribution between group members and intra-group grades variation could be made to reflect issues on the intra-group workload balance.